Bealby/grandpas-pocket-watch-shop/TESTING.md

 (Registered & Non Registered Users)

-- Main title `Grandpa's Pocket Watch Shop` should be font `Berkshire Swash` and centered.
+- Main title `Grandpa's Pocket Watch Shop` should be font `Berkshire Swash` and centred.
 - Ensure orange horizontal divider is shown underneath main header
-- Sub heading `Choose a Category` should be font `Roboto` and centered.
+- Sub heading `Choose a Category` should be font `Roboto` and centred.
 - Ensure there are 4 images with icon/ text links underneath for `Watches`, `Parts`, `Tools`, and `Services`.
-- Ensure all images can be hovered/ clicked and naviagte to relevant page.
+- Ensure all images can be hovered/ clicked and navigate to relevant page.
 - Ensure all images fade in opacity when hovered over.
 - Ensure all icon/ text links can be hovered/ clicked